struphy-hub/struphy/doc/sections/developers.rst

 The choice corresponds to setting the velocity unit :math:`\hat v` of the normalization.
 This then sets the time unit :math:`\hat t = \hat x / \hat v`, where :math:`\hat x` is the unit of length specified through the parameter file.
+We refer to `Tutorial 01 <https://struphy.pages.mpcdf.de/struphy/tutorials/tutorial_01_units_run_main.html#Struphy-normalization-(units)>`_ for more details on the Struphy normalization.

 4. Add Propagators
 ^^^^^^^^^^^^^^^^^^